Local Constrained Bayesian Optimization

 Despite its success in low-dimensional settings, BO faces a severe challenge known as the ``curse of dimensionality'' (CoD).
 Theoretical results show that the regret bound of standard BO algorithms typically depends exponentially on the dimension $d$ of the search space~\cite{regretbound}.
 To mitigate this, Local Bayesian Optimization (LBO) has emerged as a practical compromise, aiming to find high-quality local optima rather than guaranteeing global convergence.
 Unlike subspace embedding~\cite{embedding2021} or additive kernel~\cite{add2015} methods which rely on structural assumptions, local methods like TuRBO (based on local trust regions,~\cite{eriksson2019scalable}) and GIBO (gradient-based local search,~\cite{LBO-GIBO}), regarded as less restrictive alternatives, have demonstrated superior sample efficiency in high-dimensional unconstrained tasks.

 However, scaling CBO to high dimensions remains an open challenge.
 Similar to the unconstrained case, the regret bounds of standard CBO methods deteriorate rapidly as dimensionality increases.
 For instance, EPBO~\cite{lu2022no} shows that for Radial Basis Function (RBF) kernels, the regret bound scales as $\tilde\bigO((\log K)^{(d+1)/2}K^{-1/2})$, rendering standard global CBO inefficient for $d > 20$.
 While recent advances have extended local trust region methods to the constrained setting (e.g., SCBO~\cite{eriksson2021scalable} and HDsafeBO~\cite{wei2025safe}), these approaches typically rely on rigid geometric regions to manage exploration.
 A critical limitation of this paradigm arises when the primary descent direction is obstructed by complex or tight constraints.
 In such scenarios, failing to find sufficient improvement within the current region often triggers the premature shrinkage of the trust region radius (a phenomenon we explicitly demonstrate on the truss design task in~\cref{sec:exp_real_world}).
+In~\cref{app:mechanism_analysis}, we provide a more detailed discussion of representative failure modes of trust-region-based CBO methods that motivate LCBO, together with empirical evidence from the truss design task.
 Consequently, there is a notable scarcity of methods that can navigate these constrained landscapes effectively.
 More critically, existing high-dimensional CBO algorithms often lack rigorous theoretical guarantees regarding the dependence of convergence rates on dimensionality under mild conditions.